 Our website contains links to other websites.
 If you follow those links, like Twitter, LinkedIn, or other social media icons, you are accessing external websites operated by those entities.
 Evidence Partners does not have any control over any information you provide to those third-party websites, and you are governed by those entities’ the privacy policies, not this Evidence Partners privacy statement.

-How Does Evidence Partners Use Personal Information?
+How Do We Use Personal Information?

 The reasons we collect personal information from you are:

-- To communicate with you regarding administrative matters such as regulatory compliance and software release activities;
+- To communicate with you regarding administrative matters such as regulatory compliance and software release activities

-- For contact relationship management including notification to customers of expiring subscriptions or providing you with information such as a blog post notification or white papers that you have requested;
+- For contact relationship management including notification to customers of expiring subscriptions or providing you with information such as a blog post notification or white papers that you have requested

-- To improve our customer service and evaluate customer experience, for example evaluating the compatibility of your browser with Evidence Partners software or asking you to provide feedback on certain features;
+- To improve our customer service and evaluate customer experience, for example evaluating the compatibility of your browser with Evidence Partners software or asking you to provide feedback on certain features

-- To conduct security checks and verify identities;
+- To conduct security checks and verify identities

-- To inform you of security breaches and comply with our legal obligations;
+- To inform you of security breaches and comply with our legal obligations

-- To receive orders from and corresponding with customers;
+- To receive orders from and corresponding with customers

-- To complete a sale/transaction, collect fees, process payments, or provide receipts and reports.
+- To complete a sale/transaction, collect fees, process payments, or provide receipts and reports

 Third-Party Service Providers

 From time to time we need to disclose your personal information to another company to provide you with our services.
 For example, we give your name and address to a courier company to complete delivery of a hard copy of our contract together.
-Third-party service providers we share information with are:
+Third-party service providers we share information with include:

-- Amazon AWS.
-We use Amazon AWS to host Customer Data and our software platform.
+- Amazon AWS – we use Amazon AWS to host Customer Data and our software platform.
 We have very limited access to Customer Data uploaded by you to Amazon AWS.
 You are in complete control of your Customer Data and you decide what to collect, what to process, and when to disclose or delete the Customer Data.

-- HubSpot.
-We use HubSpot to manage our client relationships, develop contact lists, keep contract information, and carry out other marketing and sales tasks.
+- HubSpot – we use HubSpot to manage our client relationships, develop contact lists, keep contract information, and carry out other marketing and sales tasks.

-- Paypal.
-We use Paypal to process payments.
+- Paypal – we use Paypal to process payments.
 We only have access to the last four digits of your credit card number.

 Sales And Marketing